 Costs of Closing

-There is another additional cost at the time of the closing, which is the real estate agents commission, and it usually amounts to 6% of the purchase price of the home.
+Moreover, there is another additional cost at the time of the closing, which is the real estate agents commission, and it usually amounts to 6% of the purchase price of the home.